 Don’t Drink or Smoke:

 Smoking and drinking are strict no-no’s when it comes to pre- and post-workout scenarios.
 You can’t put your body through something like that and expect to live a healthy life.
 Not only will these present serious problems in breathing while working out, but you’ll also run the risk of developing critical diseases.
 Even if you don’t feel anything at the moment, you will live to see the day you regret your decision.
-Furthermore, you should delay even the healthier options like CBD cartridge to relax.
+Furthermore, you should delay even the healthier options like CBD cartridges to relax, more info is available online abou it.
 You should wait long after your workout to use such products.

 What Not to Do When Working Out: